David7Mejia/reactSolo/README.md

    - Landing uses keyframes for CSS slideshow and modals for Login and Signup Components.
 ## Feed
    - Once authorized users will be redirected to the feed page.
 The feed contains all posts from all the users of the app.
 You may choose to navigate to a specific image by hovering over and clicking an image.
 This redirects the user to the posts individual page where they may see comments from other users.
+## Profiles
+   - Users can go to their profile to see all uploaded pictures.
+Users may also see other profiles by clicking on the posts' username.
 ## Upload & Caption Image
    - As an authorized user, users can upload an image by navigating to the corresponding navlink.
 (For the moment images are uploaded through URLs)
 ### Edit & Delete Image